pablosegesser/BitNovoApp/README.md

-# Instructions to run fabiani app
+# Instructions to run the app

 ## First step